SYSTEM: ONLINE

 1. Apple AirTag (2nd Generation) 4-Pack

 Why it is in my cart: Gen 2 finally ships the AirTag Apple should have shipped in 2021.
-Louder speaker, U2 chip, precision finding at 1.5-3x the old range.
+Louder speaker, second-generation Ultra Wideband chip, precision finding at up to 1.5x the old range.
 The first AirTag designed in a world where Apple had already been sued.

-What it does: Coin-sized Bluetooth tracker that piggybacks off Apple's Find My mesh (roughly 1.5 billion iPhones) to report location.
+What it does: Coin-sized Bluetooth tracker that piggybacks off Apple's Find My mesh (well over a billion iPhones) to report location.
 Effectively global range.

 The story: The Hughes v.
-Apple class action proceeded on negligence counts in March 2024.
-Gaylyn Morris used an AirTag to track ex-boyfriend Andre Smith in Indianapolis, June 2022.
+Apple class action survived a motion to dismiss in March 2024 on negligence and strict product liability claims (723 F. Supp.
+3d 693).
+Gaylyn Morris used an AirTag to track ex-boyfriend Andre Smith in Indianapolis on June 3, 2022.
 Apple's iOS 17.5 cross-platform unwanted-tracker spec, co-authored with Google, is the four-year safety retrofit made physical.

 Defense: iPhone alerts are automatic.
 Android users enable Unknown Tracker Alerts in Settings.
 An AirTag chirps 8-24 hours after owner separation.
 10K+ four-packs moved last month at 4.6 stars.